dynafer/setting-rollup-ts/README.md

 ```bash
 $ npm run watch
 ```
-This command saves continuously as a bundle file until the terminal stops in **development** environment.
+This command saves continuously as a bundle file until the terminal stops in "**development**" environment.

 ```bash
 $ npm run build
 ```
-This command saves as a bundle file once in **production** environment.
+This command saves as a bundle file once in "**production**" environment.

 ```bash
 $ npm run lint